hkirk/swtafp-slides/slides/12/actor-2.md

 #### ActorSelection details

 * ActorSelection<br/><!-- .element: class="fragment" -->
-    * The processs of looking up an actor
+    * The process of looking up an actor
     * The object returned from that lookup
 * ActorSelection don't give you a 1:1 relationship<br/><!-- .element: class="fragment" -->
 * ActorSelection give you a handle to all actors behind that path<br/><!-- .element: class="fragment" -->